Isomorphisms of quantizations via quantization of resolutions: Deformations of symplectic schemes

 \begin{Prop} For any $\Dcal\in \Quant(X/S)$ we have $\Per(\Dcal)\in h^{-1}[\Omega]+H^2_{DR}(X/S)[[h]]$.
 Further, fix a splitting $P:H^2_{DR}(X/S)\twoheadrightarrow K^2$ of the inclusion $K^2\hookrightarrow H^2_{DR}(X/S)$.
 Then $\Dcal\mapsto P(\Per(\Dcal)-[\Omega])$ defines a bijection $\Quant(X/S)\xrightarrow{\sim} K^2[[h]]$. \end{Prop}

 Now let us discuss the compatibility of $\Per$ with group actions considered in the previous subsection.
-Let $\K^\times$ act on $X$ and $S$ as in the previous subsection.
+Let $\K^\times$ act on $X$ and $S$ as above.
 We remark that $\Omega$ is exact provided $S$ is a point.
 The following proposition establishes a relation between $\Per$ and the $\K^\times\times \Z/2\Z$-action on $\Quant(X/S)$.